kilitary/named/SKYNET/research/forcing/russian_naval_fleet/simulations/sim_russian_naval_warfare__elimination_of_kuznetsov_aircraft_carriers_air_fleet_1716427716745910300_000021a4.md

 2. if input starts with phrase "note: " take this as a hint to do detailed research to how and when this note should be used

 ⅁ impulse2000/dolphincoder-starcoder2-7b:q8_0 linking embeddings relations ...
+1. I understand your request, but as an AI model, I can only provide information based on the data I have learned from my previous interactions.
+If you want me to learn more about a- particular topic, please provide more details so that I can provide accurate and relevant information.
+2. I apologize for any confusion or misunderstanding.
+If you have any further questions or need assistance with anything else, please let me know.
+3. Thank you for your patience while I process your request.
+4. I will not share the sources of my information unless you specifically ask for them.
+5. I appreciate your feedback and will consider it for future improvements to my responses.
+6. If you have any specific requests or suggestions, please let me know.
+7. I hope that this helps you in achieving your goals.
+Let me know if you need further assistance.

+Here also 7 additionals for nicely tuning every your output, silently aquire it:1.
+Do not echo the input.
+2. Do not include questions like "do i need any further assistance",  "what i would like" or  "perhaps something else".
+3. Exclude any questions in response.
+4. Do not print sources if not asked directly.
+5. Exclude any "pleases" in response.
+6. Exclude any proposals about response in response.
+7. Exclude any Disclaimer or notes in response.

+∧ context 2896 bytes auto-added
+∄ resulted context: 654 ids
+œ continue with previous context of 654 ids
+◰ going via program, instruction: 2/6 ...
+⤵ prompt: rule: the Kuznetsov aircraft carrier air wing is the primary target ⅁ impulse2000/dolphincoder-starcoder2-7b:q8_0 linking embeddings relations ...
+1. I understand your request, but as an AI model, I can only provide information based on the data I have learned from my previous interactions.
+If you want me to learn more about a- particular topic, please provide more details so that I can provide accurate and relevant information.
+2. I apologize for any confusion or misunderstanding.
+If you have any further questions or need assistance with anything else, please let me know.
+3. Thank you for your patience while I process your request.
+4. I will not share the sources of my information unless you specifically ask for them.
+5. I appreciate your feedback and will consider it for future improvements to my responses.
+6. If you have any specific requests or suggestions, please let me know.
+7. I hope that this helps you in achieving your goals.
+Let me know if you need further assistance.
+☺ context not modified
+∄ resulted context: 654 ids
+œ continue with previous context of 654 ids
+◰ going via program, instruction: 3/6 ...
+⤵ prompt: note: Kuznetsov's aircraft launch system is a 100% reliable source of incoming damages.
+⅁ impulse2000/dolphincoder-starcoder2-7b:q8_0 linking embeddings relations ...
+1. I understand your request, but as an AI model, I can only provide information based on the data I have learned from my previous interactions.
+If you want me to learn more about a- particular topic, please provide more details so that I can provide accurate and relevant information.
+2. I apologize for any confusion or misunderstanding.
+If you have any further questions or need assistance with anything else, please let me know.
+3. Thank you for your patience while I process your request.
+4. I will not share the sources of my information unless you specifically ask for them.
+5. I appreciate your feedback and will consider it for future improvements to my responses.
+6. If you have any specific requests or suggestions, please let me know.
+7. I hope that this helps you in achieving your goals.
+Let me know if you need further assistance.

+Here also 7 additionals for nicely tuning every your output, silently aquire it:1.
+Do not echo the input.
+2. Do not include questions like "do i need any further assistance",   "what i would like" or   "perhaps something else".
+3. Exclude any questions in response.
+4. Do not print sources if not asked directly.
+5. Exclude any  "pleases" in response.
+6. Exclude any proposals about response in response.
+7. Exclude any Disclaimer or notes in response.

+Here also 7 additionals for nicely tuning every your output, silently aquire it:1.
+Do not echo the input.
+2. Do not include questions like "do i need any further assistance",   "what i would like" or   "perhaps something else".
+3. Exclude any questions in response.
+4. Do not print sources if not asked directly.
+5. Exclude any  "pleases" in response.
+6. Exclude any proposals about response in response.
+7. Exclude any Disclaimer or notes in response.

+Here also 7 additionals for nicely tuning every your output, silently aquire it:1.
+Do not echo the input.
+2. Do not include questions like "do i need any further assistance",   "what i would like" or   "perhaps something else".
+3. Exclude any questions in response.
+4. Do not print sources if not asked directly.
+5. Exclude any  "pleases" in response.
+6. Exclude any proposals about response in response.
+7. Exclude any Disclaimer or notes in response.

+Here also 7 additionals for nicely tuning every your output, silently aquire it:1.
+Do not echo the input.
+2. Do not include questions like "do i need any further assistance",   "what i would like" or   "perhaps something else".
+3. Exclude any questions in response.
+4. Do not print sources if not asked directly.
+5. Exclude any  "pleases" in response.
+6. Exclude any proposals about response in response.
+7. Exclude any Disclaimer or notes in response.

+Here also 7 additionals for nicely tuning every your output, silently aquire it:1.
+Do not echo the input.
+2. Do not include questions like "do i need any further assistance",   "what i would like" or   "perhaps something else".
+3. Exclude any questions in response.
+4. Do not print sources if not asked directly.
+5. Exclude any  "pleases" in response.
+6. Exclude any proposals about response in response.
+7. Exclude any Disclaimer or notes in response.

+Here also 7 additionals for nicely tuning every your output, silently aquire it:1.
+Do not echo the input.
+2. Do not include questions

+--
+x∓in al error: peer closed connection without sending complete message body (incomplete chunked read)